-Depreciation expense incurred does not relate to a segment and is further set out in note 12 to the consolidated financial statements.
+Depreciation expense incurred does not relate to a segment and is further set out in note 11 to the consolidated financial statements.
 Administrative expenses principally relate to head office administration expenses, including non-recurring expenditure for professional fees relating to litigation and financing.
-The group has two significant tenants from which it derived a total of 45% of its gross rental income in the current year (2020: 36%).
+The group has four significant tenants from which it derived a total of 68% of its gross rental income in the current year (2021: 56%), each comprising over 10% of gross rental income.